50+ Things To Do in Yellowstone National Park in 2023: Hiking, Overlooks & More

 If you’re visiting the incredible Yellowstone National Park soon, you’ve come to the right place!
 This blog post will cover over 50 things to do in America’s First National Park.
 In addition, I have tips on what you need to know about visiting this unbelievable park.

 This blog is based on my experience visiting Yellowstone in June 2021, but is updated regularly to reflect current closures.

 Please make it a priority to Leave No Trace when exploring the outdoors.
 This includes leaving nothing behind, respecting wildlife, minimizing campfire impacts, respecting those around you, planning ahead and traveling on durable surfaces.
 For more details, read about the seven principles at lnt.org.

 Are you staying inside of the park, or considering staying there in the future?
 Check out my comparison of three different lodges inside of the park.

 - Dangerous wildlife lives throughout the park and you are entering their home.
 While they are cool to see, be sure to keep a very wide distance between yourself and any animal, especially bears and bison.

 - Yellowstone is one of the most visited national parks and gets very crowded.
 Do your best to visit the popular Yellowstone attractions very early or late in the day for the best experience.
 When you do visit places during peak hours, be patient with the other people and cars around you.
 Remain flexible with your plans so that you can come back to a stop later if needed.

 - There are plenty of places to get gas and food while traveling through Yellowstone.
 However, it’s smart to pack food and fill up on gas before entering the park so you can focus on the geysers rather than waiting in lines.

-1. Enjoy a Guided Tour from your car with GyPSy Guide
+1. Enjoy a Guided Tour from your car with Guide Along

 2. See a Sunrise in Yellowstone